Mathematics (MATH)

 MATH 1317.
 Plane Trigonometry.

-This course covers right triangles, radian and degree measures, trigonometric functions and their graphs, trigonometric identities, including multiple and half-angle identities, inverse trigonometric functions, trigonometric equations, general triangles, and complex numbers.
+This course introduces students to the fundamental concepts and techniques of plane trigonometry.
+Topics include right‑triangle trigonometry, angle measurement in degrees and radians, trigonometric functions and their graphs, inverse trigonometric functions, and identities such as sum, difference, multiple‑angle, and half‑angle formulas.
+Students also study trigonometric equations, the Law of Sines and Law of Cosines, and applications involving general triangles and complex numbers in trigonometric form.
+Emphasis is placed on developing computational skills, interpreting trigonometric relationships, and applying concepts to mathematical and real‑world problem solving.
 Prerequisite: [MATH 1315 with a grade of "C" or better] or [Accuplacer College Mathematics score of 86 or better] or [Compass College Algebra score of 46 or better] or [Next-Generation Advanced Algebra and Functions Test of 263 or better].

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.